dulindis/scartfolding/README.md

 - [ ] Support SVG export for grid overlays
 - [ ] New artistic filters (warm, cool, sketch, duotone)
 - [ ] Touch-friendly mobile interface
+- [ ] Variantify - AI powered variants to give you creative spark and unleash tweaking.
+- [ ] Posterify - AI powered variants to give you creative spark and unleash tweaking.

 ---